The sooner you spot a learning disability, the better. So, this article is here to help you spot some of the common warning signs.

 2. Review Learning Disabilities Checklist , by the National Center for Learning Disabilities (NCLD)

-• This is a very comprehensive checklist.
+• This is a very comprehensive checklist by age that is extremely helpful.

 3. Read the Characteristics Checklist, by the Learning Disabilities Association of Minnesota